 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
-The violation occurred from January 2017 until December 2017.
-We are changing out the water in our tower more often to mitigate the problem.
-We are currently working with DEQ under a Consent Order issued November 2017.
+The violation occurred from January 2017 through June 2017.
+We are cycling the water towers to keep fresher water available and are working on construction of new waterlines to loop the system in areas affected.
+The Consent Order with DEQ correcting our deficiencies was closed on May 16, 2018.
+We are now in Compliance.

-Unit Descriptions

-Term Definition

-ppm ppm: parts per million, or milligrams per liter (mg/L)

-ppb ppb: parts per billion, or micrograms per liter (μ g/L)

-NA NA: not applicable

-ND ND: Not detected

-NR NR: Monitoring not required, but recommended.
+Unit Descriptions Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) mrem/yr mrem/yr: millirems per year (a measure of radiation absorbed by the body) NTU NTU: Nephelometric Turbidity Units.
+Turbidity is a measure of the cloudiness of the water.
+We monitor it because it is a good indicator of the effectiveness of our filtration system. positive samples/month positive samples/month: Number of samples taken monthly that were found to be positive NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.

 Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 MRDL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level
+There is convincing evidence that addition of a disinfectant is necessary for

+Important Drinking Water Definitions

+control of microbial contaminants.

+MNR MNR: Monitored Not Regulated

+MPL MPL: State Assigned Maximum Permissible Level